m-zakeri/m-zakeri.github.io/content/pages/about.md

 From **July 2013** my friends and I maintain [Micropedia](http://micropedia.ir/){:target="_blank"} a free software engineering/ programming tutorials website in Persian.
 You can find some basic programming tutorials on Micropedia.

 Please visit my [blog](https://m-zakeri.github.io/blog_index.html){:target="_blank"} or jump to [resources](https://m-zakeri.github.io/pages/resources.html){:target="_blank"} page for more information.
-At this time, there is no commenting tool here on my blog and you can contact me anytime by sending an email to:
+At this time, there is no commenting tool here on my blog, and you can contact me anytime by sending an email to:
 **M – Z A K E R I [AT] L I V E [DOT] C O M** ([m-my_last_name@live.com](mailto:m-my_last_name@live.com)).
 I will provide proper response as soon as possible.